wp-plugins/quick-wp-htmlentities/readme.txt

 = Overview =

 This is a short plugin that emulates the PHP htmlentities function.
-With this plugin, HTML and other code can automatically be formatted into HTML entities using a shortcode within posts.
+With this plugin, HTML and other code can automatically be formatted into HTML entities using a shortcode in paragraphs within posts.
 In addition, customizable parameter options are available.

 An outer optional HTML "tag" can be added to wrap the shortcode content along with parameters "style" and "class" to style the "tag" if "tag" is declared.
 You can define the "style" value inline and the "class" value should be previously defined, probably in the "style.css" file.
 An inner html tag "wrapper" without "class" or "style" can also be specified.

-You can also use this shortcode inline by declaring the "inline" parameter as "true", and the shortcode will render the content inline.
-As previously discussed, you can use the "wrapper" parameter along with the "style" and "class" parameters if "tag" is defined.

 = Important =

 This plugin is intended to work when `wpautop` is in the default state and does not alter the `the_content` hook.
 If the `the_content` hook has been altered this plugin may not work.
 You should leave one empty line above and below both beginning and ending shortcodes when invoking standard formatting.
-If using the inline parameter leave a space after the begining shortcode and before the ending shortcode.

 = Standard Block Usage =